DataShades/ckanext-unfold/README.md

 If you want to use rpmfile with zstd compressed rpms, you'll need to install the [`zstandard`](https://pypi.org/project/zstandard/) module.

+### DEB, A, AR, LIB

+We are using [`ar`](https://github.com/vidstige/ar) library.
+Please consider referring to the official documentation for more information.

 ## License

 [AGPL](https://www.gnu.org/licenses/agpl-3.0.en.html)